dataandcrowd/dataandcrowd/README.md

-### Researcher at Scotland dealing with Health and Simulation
+### Researcher in Scotland dealing with Physical Activity and Traffic using agent-based simulation

 Here are some ideas to get you started: